 Marie Lake a moderately deep lake compared to many lakes in Alberta.
-Compared to shallower lakes, Marie Lake appears relatively clear, with an average Secchi depth = 3.4 meters.
-In 2007, light penetrated to an average 15% of the total lake depth (Table 1), thus algal growth was limited to the top layers of the lake.
+Compared to shallower lakes, Marie Lake appears relatively clear, with an average Secchi depth = 3.8 meters.
+In 2008, light penetrated to an average 15% of the total lake depth (Table 1), thus algal growth was limited to the top 7.6 m of the lake.

-Water clarity was measured twice in 2007.
-Maximum water clarity was observed on 19 September (depth = 3.5m) and minimum clarity on 9 June (depth = 3.3m).
+Water clarity was measured five times in 2008.
+Maximum water clarity was observed on 15 June (Secchi disk depth = 4.0 m) and declined to 3.75 m for the remainder of the summer.
 There was a slight increase in algal biomass in September (Figure 5), which suggests that algae removed suspended particles from the water column, allowing light to penetrate to greater depths.